Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/IaaS.md

 #### Services Description

-These services enable the provision of Private virtual computing environments (IaaS), i.e., on a pool of physical resources, dedicated and isolated for each individual customer, based on the use of bare metal computing instances.
+These services, deveoloped by Leonardo, enable the provision of Private virtual computing environments (IaaS), i.e., on a pool of physical resources, dedicated and isolated for each individual customer, based on the use of bare metal computing instances.
 Data from physical resources is encrypted and kept secure throughout all phases of use (at rest, in transit, and in use), leveraging the Confidential Computing paradigm.
 The Private IaaS (Confidential) services are based on the use of the Proxmox virtualizer, which allows the provision of IaaS services with confidential computing capabilities.
 Depending on the pool of computing resources required for each individual Organization, the most suitable service from the four available types can be selected: